contributte/datagrid/.docs/actions.md

 $grid->setSortableHandler('foo!');
 ```

-Also when you are using datagrid in component, you have to alter the name a bit:
+Also, when you are using datagrid in component, you have to alter the name a bit:

 ```php
 $grid->setSortableHandler('myComponent:sort!');